On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -actions mu n-actions on RDPs and quotients

-As noted in Section \ref{subsec:derivation}, by \cite{Seshadri:Cartier}*{Proposition 6} (see also \cite{Rudakov--Shafarevich:inseparable}*{Theorem 1 and Corollary}) the quotient of a smooth variety by a $\mu_p$-action with no isolated fixed point is smooth.
-We consider the quotient of an RDP surface by a $\mu_p$-action (possibly with isolated fixed points).
+As noted in Section \ref{subsec:derivation}, we know by \cite{Seshadri:Cartier}*{Proposition 6} (see also \cite{Rudakov--Shafarevich:inseparable}*{Theorem 1 and Corollary}) that the quotient of a smooth variety by a $\mu_p$-action with no isolated fixed point is smooth.
+We need to consider, more generally, the quotients of surfaces with RDP singularities and with isolated fixed points.